BlueSpire/Durandal/README.md

 To run each sample, open main.js and change the call to app.setRoot() so that it points to the shell of the sample you wish to run.

 * hello - Demonstrates a basic hello world application which uses view/view-model location conventions and message box functionality.
-* navigation - Demonstrates basic navigation and view/view-model composition via the compose binding.
+* navigation - Demonstrates basic navigation by combining sammy.js with Durandal's view/view-model composition via the compose binding.
 * masterDetail - Demonstrates some activation features as well as containerless composition.
 * widgets - Demonstrates basic bindable and templatable widgets.
 * viewComposition - Demonstrates simple deconstruction of views bound against the same binding context.